Minkowski content and natural parameterization for the Schramm-Loewner evolution: Preliminaries

 \subsection{Minkowski content}

 The $d$-dimensional Minkowski content is one way to ``measure'' the size of a $d$-dimensional fractal.
 We use the quotes because the content is not technically a measure.
 Its definition is in some ways more natural than $d$-dimensional Hausdorff measure; however, it has the disadvantage that it is defined in terms of a limit that does not always exist.
-We will restrict our consideration to $1 < d < 2$ and $V \subset D$ where $D$ is a bounded subdomain of $\C$ with smooth boundary.
+We will restrict our consideration to $1 < d < 2$ and $V \subset{\mathbb C}$.

 Let